-The Loiy Hammad Memorial Lecture Series is dedicated to the memory of Loiy Hammad, beloved son, brother, and Hoya.
+This year the working group series has been renamed the The Loiy Hammad Memorial Lecture Series, dedicated to the memory of Loiy Hammad, beloved son, brother, and Hoya.

 GU-Q’s premiere research institute, The Center for International and Regional Studies (CIRS), sponsors public lectures by leading experts in international affairs as well as research-focused Working Group meetings, among other scholarly events.
 Events are designed to present interested community members with a forum for quiet, thoughtful discussion and dialogue on a range of topics of regional and international significance.

 Ongoing Research Projects